Interactive Showrooms — End-to-End Design

 Real-time memory updates

 A personal constellation file updates during conversation — memory becomes transparent and inspectable.
+Watching the model assemble you is intrinsically compelling, and visible memory quietly converts into trust.

 Therapy Room